CodeforAustralia/standards/README.md

 ### Adding a License

 Choose one that is right for your project, if you're not sure you probably want to use an [MIT License](https://choosealicense.com/licenses/mit).

+Github allows you to easily add a License to your repository.
+You can read their [documentation](https://help.github.com/articles/adding-a-license-to-a-repository/) to learn how to do this.